doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 1. Right click in the project window and select: **Create -> TileWorldCreator -> New TileWorldCreator Asset**
 2. Create a new empty scene and add a new GameObject to your scene.
 3. Add the TileWorldCreator component to it.

-4. Now assign the newly created TileWorldCreator Asset file to the empty slot of the TileWorldCreator component.
+### Assign Asset
 ![quickstart1](img/twcQuickStart1.gif)
+1. Assign the newly created TileWorldCreator Asset file to the empty slot of the TileWorldCreator component.
+2. Click on the + button in the generation layers stack to create a new layer.

 ### Add your first generator
 ![quickstart2](img/twcQuickStart2.gif)

-1. Click on the + button in the generation layers stack to create a new layer.
-2. Select the layer.
+1. Select the layer.
-3. Click on the + button of the layer stack and select: `Generators - CellularAutomata`
+2. Click on the + button of the layer stack and select: `Generators - CellularAutomata`
-4. Click on the execute layer button
+3. Click on the execute layer button
-5. TADA your first generated map
+4. TADA your first generated map

 ### Instantiate tiles